Observations on the Cenovus Energy Inc. (NYSE:CVE) Growth Curve

 Sponsored

-Further, it is important to consider CVE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.71.Likewise, its price to free cash flow for the last twelve months stands at 9.26.
+Further, it is important to consider CVE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.73.Likewise, its price to free cash flow for the last twelve months stands at 9.54.

 How does Cenovus Energy Inc. (CVE) stock rate among analysts?
 Buy, sell, or hold?